Team Meetings and Communication for Law Firms

 Part of the ‘Lawyerist Healthy Law Firm’Learn more

 Your law firm depends on effective communication.
-Most law firm team members do not work in a silo—they need to know what other people are doing to perform their work well.
-As the team’s manager, you also need to know what people on your team are accomplishing and if they need help or support.
+Most law firm team members do not work in a silo.
+They need to know what other people are doing to perform their work well.
+As the team’s manager, you also need to know what people are accomplishing and if they need help or support.

 In this chapter, we’ll break down best practices for keeping everyone on the team on the same page.

 Meetings sometimes get a bad rap.
 Understandably so.
 They often feel unnecessary or a waste of time.
 Conducted the right way and in the right cadence, though, they become the backbone of your team’s work.

 Meetings serve to ?distribute information or discuss problems and create solutions.
 Let’s explore how this could look for your law firm team.
 Then, decide whether the topics warrant a traditional meeting or a written update, who should be involved, and how often.

 If you decide to conduct a traditional meeting, make it effective.
 To ensure your team meetings are productive, follow these best practices: